ClonkAndre/VLikeScreaming/README.md

 # V Like Screaming
-This mod makes Niko scream more often when he falls down from air just like in GTA V.
+This mod makes Niko (Or Luis and Johnny) scream more often when he falls down from air just like in GTA V.

 ## Downloads
 [All downloads](https://github.com/ClonkAndre/VLikeScreaming/releases)